MalshaPramodi/Supermarket-Chatbot/README.md

 ### Chatbot for Product Shelf Location

 This project is a simple chatbot application designed to assist users in locating products in a store.
 The chatbot responds to user queries related to the location of various items, providing shelf numbers based on pre-defined patterns and intents.
-The chatbot utilizes Natural Language Processing (NLP) techniques such as stemming and lemmatization to understand and process user inputs.

-The chatbot is built using Python and uses the Natural Language Toolkit (NLTK) library for text processing and training, along with a JSON file to store patterns and responses.

 The purpose of this chatbot is to provide an efficient and user-friendly interface for store customers, enabling them to quickly find the location of items in a store.
 By using a chatbot, users can simply ask for a product.
 Check [NLP chatbot working prototype.zip]

 #### Step-by-Step Guide
 Dataset: The chatbot’s responses and patterns are stored in a JSON file (intents.json).
          The JSON file contains various tags, patterns (user queries), and corresponding responses (shelf numbers).

 Training: The chatbot is trained using the NLTK library, which is used for tokenization, stemming, lemmatization, and pattern matching.
 The training data is pre-processed and used to build a machine learning model to predict the shelf numbers for user queries.